moveit/moveit_plugins/README.md

 This is a collection of plugins for MoveIt:
  - moveit_simple_controller_manager - A very basic controller manager plugin.
 Can connect to FollowJointTrajectoryAction and GripperCommandAction servers.
+ - Added support for multi-dof joints.
+Can now connect to MultiDOFFollowJointTrajectoryAction server.

 ## Build Status